hyper63/hyper-ci-bump/README.md

   workflow_dispatch:
     inputs:
       version:
-        description: the server version to bump to
+        description: the semver version to bump to ('semver' to semver bump based on commits)
         required: true

 jobs:
   release:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v3
+        with:
+        # 0 means pull down all history, so all tags can be grep'd
+          fetch-depth: 0
       - uses: actions/setup-node@v2
         with:
           node-version: 16.x